Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Experiments

 A real-world experiment was carried out using a remotely piloted aerial system (RPAS) equipped with the ArduPilot open source flight controller \cite{2010_tridgell_ArduPilot}.
 ArduPilot was used to record data from the IMU (350~Hz), magnetometer (10~Hz), and GNSS (5~Hz) over a period of six minutes while the plane flew around an area of approximately 400~m $\times$ 400~m.
 The GNSS measurements were converted from Latitude-Longitude-Altitude (LLA) into a local North-East-Down (NED) frame by using the first GNSS position measurement as a reference.
 The reference magnetic field was obtained from the ArduPilot Python tools as $\mr{y}_m = (23.33, 5.19, -52.80)$~$\mu$T. ArduPilot's EKF3 is used for comparison with our proposed observer.
 It is based on a multiplicative Kalman filter \cite{2017_sola_QuaternionKinematicsErrorstate} but also includes a range of initialisation and outlier rejection techniques to mitigate issues related to system nonlinearities and non-Gaussian measurement noise.
 The proposed observer was implemented at the rate of the IMU measurements, and the latest magnetometer and GNSS measurements were used as if they were current, i.e. the GNSS and magnetometer measurements were treated as piecewise constant in a zero-order hold scheme.
 The initial conditions were chosen as

 and the gains were set to

 Figure \ref{fig:INS_estimation_real_full} shows the navigation states estimated by the proposed observer compared with those provided by the ArduPilot EKF3 state estimator.
 Figure \ref{fig:INS_estimation_real_brief} additionally shows these estimates over two seconds alongside the GNSS measurements during this time.
 While the plane is stationary during the first 80~s of data, the yaw estimate of the proposed observer converges to be close to that provided by the EKF3.
 Throughout the flight, the estimated trajectories are very similar between the two observers, although there is a clear offset in the estimated heights (D-position).
-This is due to the EKF3 preferring the Barometer as a measurement of height over the GNSS, while the proposed observer only uses the GNSS.
+This is due to the EKF3 preferring the barometer as a measurement of height over the GNSS, while the proposed observer only uses the GNSS.
 In the enlarged view presented in Figure \ref{fig:INS_estimation_real_brief}, the effect of the zero-order hold scheme can be seen in the position estimates of the proposed observer.
-The effect is less pronounced in the velocity estimates, where it is interesting to note that the estimate provided by our proposed observer is significantly smoother than that provided by the EKF3.
+The effect is less pronounced in the velocity estimates, where it is interesting to note that the estimate provided by our proposed observer is significantly smoother than that provided by the EKF3, \changeVersionTwo{despite the latter involving a much larger number of states \footnote{\changeVersionTwo{ArduPilot's EKF3 involves 299 states: 23 for the components of the state vector (which also includes estimates of gyroscope and accelerometer biases, North and East wind velocity, Earth-frame magnetic flux bias, magnetometer bias, and vehicle height above the terrain), and 12*23 for the components of the covariance matrix.}} than the proposed observer \footnote{\changeVersionTwo{The proposed observer involves $25$ states: 15 for the components of $\hat{X}$ and 10 for the components of $Z$.}}}

 The discrepancy in attitude estimation is likely due to biases in the gyroscope and magnetometer measurements that are not considered in the proposed observer design.
 Compensating for such issues is left as an interesting open question for future work.
 Regardless, the proposed observer provides a solution for attitude, velocity, and position that is comparable to the state-of-the-art ArduPilot EKF3.